 (e) an inventory of all instruments and body jewelry, all sharps, and all inks used for any and all body art procedures, including names of manufacturers and serial or lot numbers, if applicable.
 Invoices or packing slips shall satisfy this requirement;

+(f) copies of exposure incident reports (kept permanently)

-(f) A Material Safety Data Sheet, when available, for each ink and dye used by the establishment; and
+(g) A Material Safety Data Sheet, when available, for each ink and dye used by the establishment; and

-(g) a copy of these regulations.
+(h) a copy of these regulations.

 (2) Employee information, which shall include: